DNA Parentage Investigation

 - – The principal behind comparing fingerprints of any two plausible parents with a given progeny.

-- – A study comparing parentages of 115 varieties suggested by using Parent2Progeny with those found by Hélène Muranty et al. from a definitive study applying whole genome SNP DNA.
-Parentage assessed by Parent2Progeny matched about 90% of the definitive parentages.
-The list of detailed results and comments is given for inspection.
+- – A study comparing SSR derived parentages of 116 varieties with those found by Hélène Muranty et al. from a definitive study applying whole genome SNP DNA.
+Parentages were found easily for about 50%, for 40% with some uncertainty among a number of possibilities, and for the remainder some data issues.
+The list is given here (with link) for inspection

-- – A study of 271 sets of parents given in the National Apple Register was compared with suggestions made by In about 45% of the cases, the plant breeder records are suggested to be right, and in another 45% of cases they are wrong.
-For those that are wrong in many cases alternative parents could be found that are suggested as plausible.
-Findings are listed in a tabled available for inspection.
+- – A study of 274 sets of parents given in the National Apple Register was compared with suggestions from DNA fingerprints.
+Of these 188 record two parents with progeny and parents having SSR (SNP).
+In about 51% of the cases the records are suggested to be right.
+In another 46% of cases they are wrong and in many cases alternative parents could be found that are suggested as plausible.
+Findings are listed in a table available for inspection.

 This investigation is work in progress and offered for comment, well, polite comment!